 There are 6,904 men, women, and children experiencing homelessness in our nation’s capital.
-Nearly one in five DC residents lives at or below the poverty line, struggling to meet even their basic needs.
+Pre-pandemic, nearly one in five DC residents lives at or below the poverty line, struggling to meet even their basic needs.
 While the full scope of the economic fallout from coronavirus is still unknown, food insecurity in the District is expected to rise 45-60% and more than 2 million unemployment claims have been filed in DC.

 We value an interfaith approach of service to our brothers and sisters in need and welcome the assistance of all concerned persons.

 We value empowering the people we serve by respecting their human dignity and by helping them to restore hope in their lives.

-We value advocacy on behalf of the poor in collaborative partnerships to address the root causes of homelessness, hunger, and poverty.
+We value advocacy on behalf of those we serve in collaborative partnerships to address the root causes of homelessness, hunger, and poverty.

 We value responsible stewardship of the resources provided by our donors, volunteers, and employees.

-In 1970, Father Horace McKenna, S.J. and an interfaith group of priests, ministers, and lay persons founded So Others Might Eat to help feed the city’s destitute citizens.
+In 1970, Father Horace McKenna, S.J. and an interfaith group of priests, ministers, and lay persons founded SOME (So Others Might Eat) to help feed the city’s hungry citizens.

-After several years, SOME’s founders saw needs beyond what the small soup kitchen could provide and began delivering additional services to support and nourish the neediest of our residents.
+After several years, SOME’s founders saw needs beyond what the small soup kitchen could provide and began delivering additional services to support and nourish the most vulnerable of our neighbors.

-Today, SOME offers comprehensive programs that meet a full spectrum of needs while giving a sense of dignity to those experiencing homelessness and extreme poverty in the District of Columbia.
+Today, SOME offers a comprehensive set of services that meet a full spectrum of needs for those experiencing homelessness and extreme poverty in the District of Columbia.